TiggoRech/seeed-voicecard/README.md

 - LEDs are currently non-functional

-## Troubleshooting

-If you encounter any issues, run config_audio.sh to restore the initial installation settings.

 ## Uninstallation

 Uninstallation can be performed using the uninstall.sh script.
 Please note that this feature has not been fully tested yet, so I cannot guarantee it is working perfectly — but in principle, it should function correctly.